 The Duke HIV/AIDS Policy Clinic is a law school clinic focused on policy research and advocacy on issues of importance to people living with HIV/AIDS and those at risk.
-Under the supervision of Carolyn McAllaster, students engage in policy research and advocacy with a primary focus on North Carolina.
+Under the supervision of Carolyn McAllaster and Allison Rice, students engage in policy research and advocacy with a primary focus on North Carolina and the US South..

 Our Current Policy Projects: